 He is a monthly contributor to the Authornomics Blog and Whidbey Life Magazine.

 At the 2017 workshop, he is co-teaching the workshop “An Agent’s Guide to Revision and Self-Editing.”

 He is also critiquing attendee submissions as an add-on element.
-The genres he is critiquing include science fiction & fantasy novels for both adults and young adults.
+The genres he is critiquing include science fiction & fantasy novels for adults, thriller, mystery, suspense, and paranormal.